lacework/terraform-aws-cloudtrail/examples/existing-cloudtrail/README.md

-# Integrate Existing CloudTrail
+# Integrate Existing CloudTrail With SNS Notifications

-In this example we let users pass an existing CloudTrail, the fields required for this example are:
+In this example we allow users pass an existing CloudTrail with the caveat that the provided CloudTrail must have SNS notifications enabled.

+The fields required for this example are:

 | Name | Description | Type |
 |------|-------------|------|